0x41424142/qualysdk/docs/vmdr.md

 ```

 ## VM Scan Management
-This collection of APIs allows for the management of VM scans in VMDR, located under ```qualyspy.vmdr.vmscans```.
+This collection of APIs allows for the management of VM scans in VMDR, located under ```qualysdk.vmdr.vmscans```.

 >**Heads up!**: When VM scans change status, it will take a few minutes before interaction can continue.
 This is due to Qualys needing to update the scan status in their backend.
 Use ```get_scan_list()``` (described below) with a specific scan reference to check the status of a scan.